KasperOlesen/DB_Missing_SP/DBCompare/readme.md

 <hr>
 <br>
 <b>Issues:</b>
-<p>I have not managed to import the edges into the MySQL table.</p>
+<p>The import of nodes into MySQL went fine, but I have not managed to import the edges into the MySQL table.</p>
-<p>I have tried both to used a query and by using the Table Data Import wizard in the workbench</p>
+<p>I have tried both to use a query and by using the Table Data Import wizard in the workbench</p>
 <p>I have created the tables like this:</p>
 CREATE TABLE T_USER(<br>
 id int NOT NULL, <br>